Franklin Resources, Inc. (BEN) Investigation: Bronstein, Gewirtz And Grossman, LLC Encourages Shareholders To Seek Compensation For Alleged Wrongdoing...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Aug.
-23, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Franklin Resources, Inc. (“Franklin” or“the Company”) (NYSE: BEN).
-Investors who purchased Franklin securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/BEN .
+Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Franklin Resources, Inc. ("Franklin" or "the Company") (NYSE: BEN ).
+Investors who purchased Franklin securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/BEN .

 Investigation Details